wendyverdonk93/docs/content/api/payment_methods/post-order-idealqr.md

 Creates a iDEAL QR [Redirect](/faq/api/difference-between-direct-and-redirect) order.

 _Please note: If you would like to test iDEAL QR, please note that this will only work in a Live environment.
-The Testing environment is currently not available._
+The Testing environment is not available._

 {{< alert-notice >}} Please keep in mind that in case min_amount is not set, the value of amount will be used as the min_amount and vice versa.
 If max_amount is not set, the value of amount will be used as the max_amount for this transaction.
 In case both min_amount and max_amount are used, the value of amount will be disregarded. {{< /alert-notice >}}